 Key principles of PPE are:

 One part of the campaign was a case study in Zambia and Uganda to provide a brief country profile and the human resources for health (HRH) situation including the national HRH strategic plan and health worker data.
-The case studies dentified as well knowledge gaps in the available data; and offered a set of recommendations related to HR policy, research areas and interventions and strategies to consider in the future.
+The case studies identified as well knowledge gaps in the available data; and offered a set of recommendations related to HR policy, research areas and interventions and strategies to consider in the future.

 Partners of this campaign are the five WHPA members together with the International Federation of Hospital Managers IHF with support of the Global health Workforce Alliance GHWA.